jschmitz/blog/_drafts/dichotomy-of-leadership.md

 ---
 layout: post
-title: Dichotomy of Leadership
+title: "Book Review: Dichotomy of Leadership"
 ---
-The pendulum is always swinging and its easy to let it get stuck in certain aspects of your leadership.
-[Dichotomy of Leadership](https://www.goodreads.com/book/show/38714388-the-dichotomy-of-leadership) is all about finding balance for your leadership responsibilities and letting the pendulum have some motion.
-The pendulum swings empowing others, leading an following, mentoring and firing and so on.
+The pendulum is always swinging and its important not to let the pendulum get stuck in certain aspects of your leadership.
+[Dichotomy of Leadership](https://www.goodreads.com/book/show/38714388-the-dichotomy-of-leadership) is all about finding balance for your leadership responsibilities and have some motion that enhances your leadership.

-This is a good read my notes are below and there was one highlight.
-Twice the authors touched on the importance of understanding the WHY.
+A concept that caught my eye was communicating the _importance of why_ was brought up in two separate instances as the means to overcome leadership challenges, first to overcome change management issues and the second to hold people accountable without implementing constant audits.
+Simon Sinek's material, Start with Why, immediately jumps to top of mind and I was compelled to watch his [Ted Talk](https://www.ted.com/talks/simon_sinek_how_great_leaders_inspire_action) again.
+Communicating Why is an important skill to consistently improve and put into practice.

+The notes below are a good starting point and I recommend to read the book in its entirety.
+The authors have created and good rhythm for the reader sharing a military story, discussing a principle and sharing a corresponding business story.
+The stories help you to learn and remember the principles think about how to apply the principles in practice.

 # Chapter 1 - The ultimate dichotomy